anikaanawer/OpenGL-Project/README.md

-It's a openGL project.
+It's an openGL project.

-##How to run
+## How to run

 First need to setup OpenGL.Then run the code.